pin3da/Contables/README.md

 Contables
 =========

-this is a software of boring accountance.
+this is a software of boring accounting.
 It's managed whit MongoDB 2.0.8 and Java